engity-com/bifroest/docs/reference/environment/index.md

 ---
-description: How environments within Bifröst work where the users sessions are executed.
+description: How environments within Bifröst work when user sessions are executed.
 ---

 # Environments

 Bifröst executes user sessions within environments.
-These environments can either be the [local environment](local.md) of the host (where Bifröst runs on) itself or even containers (currently in development [Docker](https://github.com/engity-com/bifroest/issues/11) and [Kubernetes](https://github.com/engity-com/bifroest/issues/12)).
+These environments can either be the [local environment](local.md) of the host (on which Bifröst runs on) itself or even containers (currently in development [Docker](https://github.com/engity-com/bifroest/issues/11) and [Kubernetes](https://github.com/engity-com/bifroest/issues/12)).

 ## Types